-- The District's financial status, as reflected in the total net position, increased by \$1.5 million, or 0.2% from \$587.1 million to \$588.6 million when compared to the prior year.
-The increase in total net position is due to a decrease in deferred inflows of resources of \$225.3 million and an increase in liabilities of \$213.2 million offset by a decrease in assets of \$56.6 million and an increase in deferred outflows of resources of \$46.0 million. - Total revenues decreased by \$72.0 million, or 2.6%, from \$2.7 billion to \$2.6 billion when compared to the prior year, as a result of a decrease in other general revenues of \$718.2 million offset by an increase in program revenues of \$579.6 million and an increase in ad valorem taxes of \$66.6 million (including General, Debt Service and Capital Project Funds) resulting from an increase in the total assessed property values. - The District had \$2.6 billion in expenses related to programs, an increase of \$50.9 million, or 2.0%, from the prior year primarily due to the recording of the current year pension expenses.
-The increase was offset by a decrease in interest expense due to the refunding of debt. - The District's debt (Bonds Payable, Certificates of Participation and Capital Leases) decreased by \$107.3 million, or 5.9%, to \$1.7 billion from \$1.8 billion in the prior year.
-The change was primarily due to payment of debt and the refunding of the Certificates of Participation.
+- The District's financial status, as reflected in the total net position, increased by \$10.0 million, or 1.7% from \$587.1 million to \$597.1 million when compared to the prior year.
+The increase in total net position reflects an increase in deferred outflows of resources of \$56.4 million and an increase in liabilities of \$213.2 million offset by a decrease in assets of \$48.0 million and a decrease in deferred inflows of resources of \$214.8 million. - Total revenues decreased by \$71.9 million, or 2.6%, from \$2.7 billion to \$2.6 billion when compared to the prior year.
+The decrease was primarily resulting from a decrease in other general revenues of \$139.6 million offset by an increase in ad valorem taxes of \$66.6 million (including General, Debt Service and Capital Project Funds) resulting from an increase in the total assessed property values. - The District had \$2.6 billion in expenses related to programs, an increase of \$42.4 million, or 1.6%, from the prior year primarily due to the recording of the current year pension expenses.
+The increase was offset by a decrease in interest expenses due to the impact of refinancing and payment of debt. - The District's debt (Bonds Payable, Certificates of Participation and Capital Leases) decreased by \$107.3 million, or 5.9%, to \$1.7 billion from \$1.8 billion in the prior year.
+The change was primarily due to the repayment of principal and the refunding of the Certificates of Participation.
 See Notes 9 through 12 of the Notes to the Basic Financial Statements for more information.